oneapi-src/oneAPI-samples/DirectProgramming/DPC++/DenseLinearAlgebra/matrix_mul/README.md

 ### Include Files
 The include folder is located at `"%ONEAPI_ROOT%\dev-utilities\latest\include"` on your development system.
 You will need to use some of the resources from this location to build the sample.

+### Running Samples In DevCloud
+If running a sample in the Intel DevCloud, remember that you must specify the compute node (CPU, GPU, FPGA) and whether to run in batch or interactive mode.

+For specific instructions, jump to [Run the sample in the DevCloud](#run-on-devcloud)

+For more information, see the [Intel® oneAPI Base Toolkit Get Started Guide](https://devcloud.intel.com/oneapi/get-started/hpc-toolkit/)

 ### Using Visual Studio Code* (Optional)

 You can use Visual Studio Code (VS Code) extensions to set your environment, create launch configurations,